Invoice Factoring Costs: The Essential Guide

 Non-Recourse Factoring Fee

-Recourse factoring means the company can make you buy back invoices if a customer doesn’t pay.
+Recourse factoring means the business is liable for any unpaid invoices, which typically results in lower fees compared to non-recourse factoring.
 Non-recourse factoring means the factoring company takes responsibility if a customer doesn’t pay for a specific reason, such as bankruptcy.
+Since the factoring company assumes a greater risk with a non-recourse factoring agreement, the rates tend to be higher.

 Recourse factoring is cheaper and less stringent, but non-recourse factoring does offer some financial protection.
 Most factoring companies prefer recourse factoring since they take less risk.